- last update 30 Nov 2024 -

 With names like John Wagner, Alan Moore, John Smith, Peter Milligan, Pat Mills, Jamie Hewlett, Grant Morrison, Garth Ennis and Mark Millar working on it, you know you are in for a good time.

-I added tags to some stuff that got collected later, like Rogue Trooper, Zenith, Time Flies and Canon Fodder.
+I added tags to some stuff that got collected later, like Future Shocks, Rogue Trooper, Zenith, Time Flies and Canon Fodder.

 After the success of the "British Invasion" and more mature comics, Fleetway started another parent publication, this time very focused on current counterculture and politically subversive themes.
 At the end it merged with Revolver (1990-1991), which had a more "60s" appeal.